Krylov Complexity for Open Quantum System: Dissipation and Decoherence: Caldeira-Leggett master equation

+Now we will turn our attention to the Krylov complexity.
+Before presenting the results for it, we will first examine the nature of the Lanczos coefficients, which subsequently enter into the computation of the complexity.
+We have used the moment methods outlined in Sec~(\ref{KryComp}) to compute them using (\ref{new11}) and (\ref{new111}).
+Note that the dimension of the Krylov space largely depends on the underlying algebra and the choice of the initial operator, but does not depend on the choice of parameter in the master equation.
+The Krylov dimension when we consider the full C-L master equation is $\dim[\mathrm{Krylov}]=5\,.$ For the cases considered in this paper, we start with a simple operator to probe the effects of dissipation and decoherence in these models.
+Fig.~(\ref{fig:LanczosCoeff}) is a plot of the Lanczos coefficients $\tilde{b}_n$ vs $n\,.$ Note that as discussed in Sec.~(\ref{KryComp}), $\tilde{b}_n's$ are real, showing the self-consistency of our method.

+Similar to the results for the closed system (the quantum harmonic oscillator), and as expected, the Lanczos coefficients terminate quickly as a result of the algebra and initial operator choice.
+The number of Lanczos coefficients and thus the Krylov dimension does not depend on the parameters $(T, \omega, \gamma)$, adjusting the parameters merely scales the coefficients as demonstrated in Appendix~(\ref{appc}).
+While the $a_n$ coefficients are complex (as shown in Fig.~(\ref{fig:LanczosCoeff1})) and account for the dissipative features in the Krylov complexity, the ${\tilde{b}_{n}}'s$ remain real.

+It is clear that, simply by examining the behavior of the Lanczos coefficients, we cannot obtain any significant information about the dynamics, especially regarding the role of dissipation.
+Hence, we turn our attention to the Krylov complexity.
 As outlined in Sec.~(\ref{KryComp}), we use the moments method to compute the Krylov complexity for the Caldeira–Leggett model.
 To investigate the roles of dissipation and correlation, we examine the time evolution of the Krylov complexity, shown in Fig.~(\ref{fig:iii}).
+The Krylov elements $\phi_n's$ needed for computing the complexity using (\ref{comnew}) are shown in Appendix~(\ref{appD}).

 From Fig.~(\ref{fig:iii}), we observe two key features of the Krylov complexity in the Caldeira-Leggett model: \begin{itemize} \item The initial oscillatory behavior is accompanied by a secondary frequency mode—‘anti-oscillations,’ which appear at the peaks of each oscillation, as shown in Fig.~(\ref{fig:iii}) and Fig.~(\ref{fig:iv}).
 This feature causes the Krylov complexity to behave differently from the results in Sec.~(\ref{DampedOsc}) with dissipation.
 In the damped oscillator case studied in Sec.~(\ref{DampedOsc}), the contribution from decoherence was suppressed, unlike in the Caldeira–Leggett model.
 As a result, the Krylov complexity here exhibits a much slower decay compared to Sec.~(\ref{DampedOsc}). \item The complexity saturates, a well-known result for open quantum systems \cite{Bhattacharya_2023, Liu_2023}.
 This saturation reflects the interplay between the decoherence and dissipative terms in the master equation. \end{itemize} For a given set of parameters, we find that the complexity saturates at a value close to $0.2$, within an interval of $0.1$, as illustrated in Fig.~(\ref{fig:iv}).
 This saturation occurs at approximately $t = 93$.
 The saturation is driven by the interplay of dissipation and decoherence.
 To confirm this, we further investigate the model in the following analysis.